 'I am amazed by how much my child has learnt in his reception year.
 He absolutely loves school...'

 'My child has enjoyed her first year at school in a nurturing environment.'

 At the Duke of Norfolk School we want our children to be happy, confident active and independent learners.
 In our Early Years we do this by having a curriculum that is based on learning through play and hands on experience.

 All our reception classrooms are set up with different areas of learning, for example areas for sand play, water play, and role play, a writing area, a maths area, a making area, a small world area (e.g. fire station, farm, dinosaurs etc.), a creative area and a book corner.

-We deliver the Early Years curriculum through topics that interest the children, e.g. Ourselves, Our Families, Dinosaurs, Pirates and Toys.
-Each half term there is a new topic and the teachers and teaching assistants plan the topic together taking into account what the children already know and what their interests are.
-A curriculum plan showing what the children will be learning during the half term, with things you can do at home to support them; can be found on your child’s class page on the school website at the beginning of each half term.
+We deliver the Early Years curriculum through topics that interest the children, e.g. Superheroes, Dinosaurs, Minibeasts and several topics that are inspired by high quality texts.
+Each new topic is planned by the teachers and teaching assistants, taking into account what the children already know and what their interests are.
+A curriculum plan showing what the children will be learning during the half term, with things you can do at home to support them, can be found on your child’s class page on the school website at the beginning of each half term.